southpawfishel/dinner/recipes/sauces-and-seasonings/tomato-pasta-sauce.md

 ## Ingredients

-- [ ] 28oz. can of crushed San Marzano tomatoes
+- [ ] 28 oz. can of crushed San Marzano tomatoes
 - [ ] a couple of cloves of garlic, finely chopped
 - [ ] 1 yellow onion, diced
 - [ ] 1 package of shiitake mushrooms, chopped roughly the same size as the onions